lsst/rtn-029/index.rst

 - skymap
 - truth summary

-In the subsections below we document the source of each of those dataset kinds and the transformations we applied to them specifically, if any.
+In the following subsections we document the source of each of those dataset types and the transformations we applied for ingesting them into the repository.

 Raw images
 ----------